MicrosoftDocs/learn/learn-pr/advocates/cv-classify-bird-species/includes/3-build-model.md

 Let's build our model!
 We'll download the dataset, create our Azure service, upload the data, and then train the model.

-### Sign in to the sandbox
+### Activate the sandbox

-The sandbox sign-in process runs outside the learning module.
+The process of signing in to activate the sandbox runs outside the learning module.
 You're automatically returned to the module after you sign in.

-To sign in to the sandbox:
+To activate the sandbox:

 1. Select **Sign in to activate Sandbox**.
 Enter your credentials to authenticate.